TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Why are indices wrong in shop?
 	- Though perhaps it's for the better?

+- Well.. it's a pain but we'll still somehow need to order entities within an order
+	- Unless we spam with these flavours like crazy
+	- Well what if we want to have the same decor in both background and foreground?
+Makes little sense to make another prefab for this, better just auto-generate two different flavours

+- New entity type: tile layer?
+	- Shouldn't really be rocket-sciency to support animations later
+	- Do we mix tile sizes?
+Preferably not...

+- We'll move insects and other stuff to official only once we have a general outlook at the editor
+	- No point in doing this now

 - Area marker variation (?)

 - All obstacles should be on a well-defined layer